SimJunYou/CS2113T-TP-UG/UG.md

 2. Then, simply press the Enter key to execute it.

 **Outcome:**
-ra.VI will display a message saying that your timetable has been reset.
+ra.VI will prompt you for the current NUS week, just like when you used ra.VI for the first time.
+Once that is completed, ra.VI will display a message saying that your timetable has been reset.

 ```warning
 Once you reset your timetable and exit ra.VI, there is no going back!
 You can only undo your timetable reset before you exit ra.VI, so do make sure that you truly want to reset your timetable and that you will not lose any valuable information.